gwibbelsman/CSC301Spr2019/Unit1/Day1Lab.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```
 * The table has the following characteristics:
-  * petID: this is a special number that refers to the pet individually (set this to be the Primary Key - DO NOT SKIP THIS STEP - choose "primary" from the "index" dropdown, accept all defaults - we will talk more about primary keys later in the class)
+  * petID: this is a special number that refers to the pet individually
   * petName: this is the pet's name, for example Fifi or Snuffles,
   * birthdate (month, day, and year),
   * petType (the only available choices are cat, dog, fish, reptile, chicken),